 - Authentic Movement to Music

 This activity involves choosing a piece of music that you can thoughtfully move your body to.
 Preferably this song should be without words, so that your focus can be solely on the music and how your body desires to move in response to the music.
 As you move, be aware of how your body is wanting to naturally move.
-With this movement, try to do so without judgement.
+With this movement, try to do so without judgment.
 If thoughts or feelings arise, simply label them as such and come back to the movement that is being elicited through the music.

 - Vocal Toning